 – Eric Brinckmann

 Traditionally irrigated grassland stands out for several reasons.
 They are always species-rich, and dozens or even hundreds of native plant species can be discovered there.
 Moreover, these grasslands not only contain local species, but also species that travel with the water or those that are more likely to be expected in more calcareous environments.
 These effects on biodiversity have a deeper cause.
 After all, biodiversity on the surface is related to that in the soil.
-The healthier the soil life, the more organic matter is converted, and more plant life can then be extracted from the soil.
+The healthier the soil life, the more organic matter is converted, the more can be extracted from the soil for plant life.
 Grassland irrigation ensures that the phosphate, nitrogen, potassium, calcium and humus content of the soil is high, making it ideal for soil life and fertility.
 In addition, years of irrigation forms a sludge layer that is 10 to 20 cm thick in some places.
 This sludge layer reduces symptoms of drying out in the soil and ensures better water storage.

 Grassland irrigation, just as knowledge about and management of watermill landscapes, can be very valuable in terms of rewetting the environment and raising the groundwater level.
 This is one of the increasingly recurring problems in the current challenge regarding the climate.
 The water that flows over irrigated grasslands has time to infiltrate the soil.
 In the fight against drought, grassland irrigation is a method that can be applied not only in large stream valleys and in former drainage meadows, but also beyond.